hamed8080/async/Sources/Async/Async.docc/Async.md

-# ``FanapPodAsyncSDK``
+# ``Async``
-With Fanap Async SDK you could connect to the async server without managing the socket state.
+With Async SDK you could connect to the async server without managing the socket state.

 ## Overview
 Async SDK provides the ability to connect easily to the async server and manage the connection and reconnect whenever reconnecting is needed.